 This Easy Pressure Cooker Pulled Pork is so tender it practically falls apart.
 Served on a bun with a smoky, sweet barbecue sauce, you get the flavor of slow cooked pulled pork in a fraction of the time by cooking in a pressure cooker.

 This is a pressure cooker twist on a popular slow cooker recipe.
-The recipe has only four ingredients and is ready in less than 1/3 of the time, with the same delicious results and set it and forget it ease.
+The recipe has only three ingredients (not counting the water) and is ready in less than 1/3 of the time, with the same delicious results and set it and forget it ease.